blue-marble/gridpath/doc/source/functionality.rst

 regulation up and down, spinning reserves, load-following up and down, and frequency response.
 The implementation of each reserve type is standardized.
 The user must define the reserve balancing areas along with any penalties for violation of the reserve-balance constraints.
+For each balancing area, the reserve requirement for each timepoint must be specified.
+Only exogenously-specified reserves are implmented at this stage.
 Each project that can provide the reserve type must then be assigned a balancing area to whose reserve-balance constraint it can contribute.
 The project-level reserve-provision variables are dynamically added to the project's operating constraints if the project can provide each reserve type.
 Total reserve provision by projects in each balancing area is then aggregated and